 Each country has their way of celebrating the new year and saying goodbye to the old.
 Most celebrate with a large display of the fireworks, going to a party, toasting and drinking champagne and let’s not forget the countdown to the new year’s kiss, five, four, three, two, one HAPPY NEW YEAR!
-Some traditions are old, and some are new, one thing is clear each time we came together to celebrate and wish for a better and a healthier year.
+Some traditions are old, and some are new, one thing is evident each time we came together to celebrate and wish for a better and a healthier year.
 An old Russian saying “How you spend your new year is a reflection of how you will live that year” and the main reason why I decided to party my way into 2018 at the Sydney Opera Bar.

 Located on the doorstep of the opera house, on New Year’s Eve this particular bar offers an excellent view of the Harbour Bridge fireworks and a wildly fun party leading up to midnight.
 Doors open at 6 pm and the party goes until 2 am.